Workplace Stress Is a Signal — We Help Organizations Respond With Clarity

 It is a structured conversation focused on:

-• understanding where stress is most visible
+• where stress is most visible in your organization

 In some cases, this conversation already brings enough clarity to adjust course internally.